awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_nxp.md

 This tutorial provides instructions for getting started with the NXP LPC54018 IoT Module\.
 If you do not have an NXP LPC54018 IoT Module, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtAUAX/LPC54018-IoT-Solution)\.
 Use a USB cable to connect your NXP LPC54018 IoT Module to your computer\.

-Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
+Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `<amazon-freertos>`\.
+In this tutorial, the path to the FreeRTOS download directory is referred to as `<freertos>`\.

-## Overview<a name="w12aab7c25c33b7"></a>
+## Overview<a name="w13aab7c25c33b7"></a>

 This tutorial contains instructions for the following getting started steps: